-- 1. Add ?debug to the URL and refresh the browser page. - 2.
-Click Database Toolbox in the left menu to open it in a new tab. - 3.
+- 1. Enter debug mode by adding ?debug to the URL and refreshing the page in your browser. - 2.
+Click Database Toolbox in the left menu.
+The Database Toolbox opens in a new tab. - 3.
 Click Form Definitions in the left menu. - 4.
 Click the X icon at the right end of the entry of the form definition you want to delete. - 5.
 Click Delete to confirm the deletion or click Cancel to abandon the deletion.